Layne is an active freelance writer. She enjoys staying up to date on trends, media, and emerging topics.

-Times they are changing.
-Nowadays and more than ever, women have careers, desires, ambitions, and achievements to go after.
+Nowadays and more than ever, women have careers, desires, and ambitions to go after.
 Having children in your 30s, mid-30s, and later simply isn't for everyone.
-Women get a lot of pressure to procreate.
-Some believe it's our duty.
+Women get a lot of pressure to start a family.
+Some believe it's their duty.
+Well, times have changed.

 While birth and being a mother is great for many women, it's not for every woman.
 This is especially true for women who have made their mind up that they do not want kids.
 So, what do you say when people ask?
-How do you shut the situation down?
-How do you get people to understand?
+How do you shut the questions, pressures, and expectations down?
+Here's how.

 - I have 1, 2, 3, or 4+ furry kids at home.